Guidelines for student visits to DG Interpretation

-The application form for visits to DG Interpretation should be sent to following mailboxes:
+The application form for visits to DG Interpretation should be sent to the following mailbox:

 Please also send a copy to the Head of Interpretation Unit responsible for co-operation with your school/university.

 Applications should be submitted for several dates or periods.
-The "peak season" for visits is Spring, February to April.
-A request for Autumn is therefore more likely to be accepted for the desired dates.
+The "peak season" for visits is spring, February to May.
+A request for autumn (or for the months of January or June) is therefore more likely to be accepted for the desired dates.

 In any case it is up to DG Interpretation and the EP Interpreting Directorate to agree the final schedule according to their respective possibilities, constraints etc. (such as EP Strasbourg weeks).
 Universities must be ready to accept alternative offers if their preferred dates are already taken.

 All requests, particularly those falling outside category I will be considered on their merits/interest to DG Interpretation and EP and are approved on the basis of availability of staff and at the discretion of the Directors/Heads of Unit concerned.

 DG Interpretation and the EP interpreting Directorate are working Services.
 They are not visitors' services.
 Those simply wishing to visit to find out about general language aspects of the European Commission should apply to the Directorate General for Education and Culture.